 Use SEO-optimized affiliate links throughout your website or blog.
 These will optimize your search engine ranking and potentially increase the money you make from publishing ads on your site (through pay-per-click services such as Google Adsense, for example).

 7. Be familiar with WordPress options and tools

 Become familiar with the options and tools available to use with WordPress.
 For example, clicking the “kitchen sink” button gets you many formatting and importing options to distinguish your site.
 Use this for many of your formatting options.
 Use these various features to customize your homepage’s style to fit the tone of your company’s mission and vision.

 8. Be patient!

-This is the most crucial step of all – there will be times when things go wrong, and things won’t work out exactly as planned (because this is a fast-moving platform).
+This is the most crucial step – sometimes things go wrong and won’t work out exactly as planned (because this is a fast-moving platform).
 Accept that you’ll have to work through these issues and be persistent with your solution – you won’t be able to get anything accomplished in life if you give up on something the first time it doesn’t go according to plan.

 Learn everything about WordPress

 How to Make WordPress Easier to Use for Beginners

 Here are powerful but simple tips and tricks to quickly master WordPress: